PMunch/futhark/README.md

 # Installation
 To install Futhark you first need to have clang installed.
-Installing clang on Linux is as simple as just grabbing it from your package manager (e.g. `sudo apt install libclang-dev`).
+Installing clang on Linux is as simple as just grabbing it from your package manager (e.g. `sudo apt install clang libclang-dev`).
 To install clang on Windows you need to install [LLVM](https://github.com/llvm/llvm-project/releases/tag/llvmorg-15.0.7) (you probably want to grab the `LLVM-15.0.7-win64.exe` version).
 To install clang on macOS, run `xcode-select --install` in the terminal.
 Opir should then detect